DIVING HOLIDAYS IN PALAU

 DIVING SEASONS IN PALAU

-The untouched wilderness of Palau provides an incredible set of diving conditions all year round, with temperatures never dropping below 18°C. Lying just North of the equator and North East of The Coral Triangle, the consistent tropical climate characterising the 90mile² archipelago changes little throughout the year.
+The untouched wilderness of Palau provides an incredible set of diving conditions all year round, with temperatures never dropping below 18°C. Lying just North of the equator and North East of The Coral Triangle, the archipelago's consistent tropical climate changes little throughout the year.

 Passports valid for at least 30 days beyond intended period of stay required.
 Visas are not require for those staying up to 30 days, who are issued entry permits on arrival (Entry Permit: US$50).
 For longer stays, permission must be granted from the chief of immigration.